racinmat/mal-analysis/readme.md

 with open('AnimeList.rick', 'rb') as f:
     animes = pickle.load(f)
 ```

-The newer version is also available in CSV form, more useful to work with.
-It can be downloaded here: https://uloz.to/tam/_xZxO5NeiaNqO
-It contains same data as the version above.

 The CSV can be loaded with pandas as you are used to
 ```python